Olical/EventEmitter/docs/api.md

 # API

 Each of the methods listed in the API are accessed through an instance of EventEmitter.
 You can create an instance with `var ee = new EventEmitter();`.
-Then you can call API methods from `ee`, for example: `ee.emitEvent('foo');`.
+Then you can call API methods from `ee`, for example `ee.emitEvent('foo');`.

 ## getListeners